murchie85/gossipSimulator/README.md

 ## Environment

-to get it going, just create rumours with any other id != self
+to get it going, just create gossips with any other id != self

 Stretch

 Location
 move about
-can only create rumour or spread rumour or recieve rumour if x < 10 meters of another citizen
+can only create gossip or spread gossip or recieve gossip if x < 10 meters of another citizen

-Environment locations affect rumour score
+Environment locations affect gossip score

 office X2
 home x1